Franz Kafka Rotating Head Statue – The Ultimate Visiting Guide 2026

 Franz Kafka’s Rotating Head statue is a fairly new addition to Prague’s list of things to see and it’s certainly worth seeing.

-Franz Kafka Rotating Head statue background
+How was the Franz Kafka Rotating Head statue made

 The statue (called the Rotating Head of Franz Kafka) was designed by David Cerny in 2014.
 The statue cost a whopping 30 million Czech crowns to build and it was partly funded by an investing company called CPI Property Group and the Quadrio Shopping Centre.